abuelwafa/td-workshop/readme.md

 vagrant up
 ```

-2- Build the project assets.
+2- Download dependencies and build the project assets.
 ```
+composer install
 bower install
 npm install
 gulp
 ```

+3- Create your own environtment file `.env`, by copying the file `.env.example`.

-3- Migrate and seed the database.
+4- Migrate and seed the database.
 ```
 vagrant ssh
-cd /var/www/html
+cd /var/www
 php artisan migrate --seed
 exit
 ```

-4- Navigate to `http://localhost:8080` in your browser.
+5- Navigate to `http://localhost:8080` in your browser.

-5- For development and starting to make changes, run `gulp develop` to watch project files and automatically build assets upon changes.
+6- For development and starting to make changes, run `gulp develop` to watch project files and automatically build assets upon changes.